SanthoshKumarrS/Exploratory-Data-Analysis-on-Layoffs-Dataset/README.md

 ## Visualizations and conclusions derived

-1 - Top Carriers by No of Flight
+1 - Companies with Top Layoffs

-2 - Distribution of Ticket Prices
+2 - Layoffs by Companies across Sectors

-3 - Histogram of Ticket Prices
+3 - Countries that are Mostly affected by layoffs

-4- Busiest Air Routes in the DataSet
+4- City with Most no of Layoffs

-5 - Airports with Most no of Departure
+5 - Comparison of Layoffs to Previous Years

-6 - Frequent Destination
+6 - Total no of Layoffs - Year wise calculation

-7 - Peak Day of the Month
+7 - Sectorwise layoffs compared to previous Years

-8 - Tariff on Individual Days
+8 - Most Affected Sector in India

-9 - Tariff on Individual Days
+9 - Most Affected Locations in India

-10 - Peak Hour for Departure
+10 - No of Layoffs in Each Country